Create PDFs with fluent authoring or render Liquid HTML templates from .NET models.

 The same core package fits typical .NET application and service hosts.

-Add browser-based HTML rendering, Google Fonts support, or OCR for scanned and image-based pages when your application needs them.
+Add Liquid HTML templates, browser-based HTML rendering, Google Fonts support, or OCR for scanned and image-based pages when your application needs them.

 Capabilities